 REAL MADRID – ROMA

 With four Premier League teams in action on Tuesday and Wednesday, it’s unlikely this match will feature highly on domestic fans’ list of priorities.
 However, it does promise to be one for the purists.
 There’s nothing more than three points at stake on Wednesday at the Bernabeu, but it would come as no surprise if these sides met again further down the line with both capable of driving towards the latter stages.

-Real Madrid have taken complete ownership of this competition in recent years.
+Real Madrid has taken complete ownership of this competition in recent years.
 However, it has come at the expense of their La Liga development.
 Fans now want to see Julen Lopetegui manage a side capable of fighting on all fronts.
 Blancos famously beat Liverpool in the final last season and look nailed on to progress from Group G without fuss.
-Roma are their main rivals for top-spot, adding a little extra spice to this one.
+Roma is their main rival for top-spot, adding a little extra spice to this one.

-The home side were poor when playing out a sketchy 1-1 draw away to Athletic Bilbao on Saturday.
+The home side was poor when playing out a sketchy 1-1 draw away to Athletic Bilbao on Saturday.
 This was a day before Roma were huffing and puffing towards a 2-2 share at home to Chievo.
-El Shaarawy and Cristante had The Magic One 2-0 up inside 30 minutes but, seemingly coasting towards the points, Di Francesco’s side unraveled.
-Birsa hit a reply in the second period before Stepinski lashed home a late leveler, giving Roma plenty to think about as they plan their visit to Spain.
+El Shaarawy and Cristante had The Magic One 2-0 up inside 30 minutes but, seemingly coasting towards the points, Di Francesco’s side unravelled.
+Birsa hit a reply in the second period before Stepinski lashed home a late leveller, giving Roma plenty to think about as they plan their visit to Spain.